 The issue at this point is to select the right size bit to drill the pilot holes with.
 The drill needs to be larger than you would ordinarily select if you were turning your screws into pine, or even oak.
-The hardrock maple of the pinblock doesn't have much give to it, so you need a hole that the threads of the screws can bite into, without being so hard to turn that you twist the heads off of the screws.
+The hardrock maple (or similar wood) of the pinblock doesn't have much give to it, so you need a hole that the threads of the screws can bite into, without being so hard to turn that you twist the heads of the screws off altogether.
 Use a piece of scrap pinblock material to conduct a trial run.
 Drill several sizes of holes in descending order, then put the test piece in your wood vise, and actually try one of the screws to determine a reasonable torque.
 I use a square-shanked screwdriver with a crescent wrench to help turn it.
-The head of the screwdriver should ideally be as wide as the slot in the screw, otherwise you risk having the screwdriver damage the slot.
+(The head of the screwdriver should ideally be as wide as the slot in the screw, otherwise you risk having the screwdriver damage the slot.)
 With the correct size bit selected, drill the pilot holes in the pinblock.

-Photo #3: Drilling the pilot holes for the plate screws
+Photo #3: Drilling the pilot holes for the plate screws.

-When drilling both the pilot holes, and later the pin holes, adjust the drill press table so that the bit is a fraction of an inch above the block.
-That way, you can move the block with both hands and align it under the bit more accurately.
+When drilling both the pilot holes (Photo 3), and later the pin holes, adjust the drill press table so that the tip of the bit is a mere fraction of an inch above the block.
+That way, you can align it under the bit more accurately.

-Photo #4: Pinblock back in place with plate screw holes drilled
+Photo #4: Pinblock back in place with plate screw holes drilled.

-With the pinblock back in place on the plate (Photo 4), I reposition it, reclamp it, and scoot back underneath on my creeper.
-From this position, I insert and tighten down two screws on either end in insure correct placement.
-At that point remove the clamps, and with the help of Dave, turn the plate with attached pinblock back over again.
+With the pinblock back in place on the plate (Photo 4), reposition it, reclamp it, and scoot back underneath on your creeper.
+From this position, insert and tighten down two screws on either end to insure correct placement.
+At that point remove the clamps, and with the help of a co-worker, turn the plate with attached pinblock back over again.
+(As you are turning the plate, go easy on your back by keeping the weight of the plate on the top of your sawhorses.)